 DUTCH MASTER ADRIAEN VAN OSTADE: 17THCENTURY DETAILS FOR OUR TIME

-Look past the seventeenth-century clothing fashions, and figures in the earlier works of Dutch Master van Ostade could be modern inhabitants and visitors in Vegas.
+Look past the seventeenth-century clothing fashions, and figures in the earlier works of Dutch Master van Ostade, and these could be modern inhabitants and visitors anywhere in the world.

 These figures—and the scenes they inhabit—show evidence of the highest technical ability.
 As in works by Frans Hals (1582-1666) and by Rembrandt (1606-1669), van Ostade’s figures are gestural, at ease, and seem to be in motion.